ChauhanDikshit/EAEFA-R/README.md

 # EAEFA-R
-The repository will be updated soon.
+The repository will be update soon.